 🇿🇼#Zimbabwe: CIVICUS stands in solidarity with Zimbabwean activists and condemns the targeting of civil society leaders and journalists.
 Read more here: https://t.co/sFpPHpEUuH #July31 #31JulyMovement pic.twitter.com/XFQMB7gbrG— CIVICUS (@CIVICUSalliance) July 31, 2020

-Civil society activists have called for mass protests on 31 July in what they are calling the ‘31 July Movement’, to protest widespread corruption in government, soaring inflation and the dire economic conditions of Zimbabweans.
+Civil society activists from what is known as the ’31 July Movement’, called for protests on 31 July to protest widespread corruption in government, soaring inflation and the dire economic conditions of Zimbabweans.
 To curb the protests, the streets of Zimbabwe have been heavily militarised and security forces are indiscriminately arresting civil society leaders and journalists.
-Activist Tawanda Muchehiwa has been abducted and security forces have arrested family members of Zimlive editor and journalist Mduduzi Mathuthu in order to force him to hand himself over to the authorities.
+Activist Tawanda Muchehiwa has been abducted, and security forces have arrested family members of Zimlive editor and journalist Mduduzi Mathuthu in order to force him to hand himself over to the authorities.
 Police have created checkpoints and prevented hundreds of people from entering the capital Harare.

 For more information on civic space violations, visit the Zimbabwe country page on the CIVICUS Monitor.